 Of course, there remain challenges with any proposed pay-band system for that matter.
-First, pay-for-performance systems are only as good as the appraisal systems they use.
+First, simply combining GS levels 12 and 13 into one band, the system will help with recruitment of new talent.
+However, without changing the top level of pay, a shift to market-based pay and pay banding will continue to maintain a ceiling unable to be broken in federal employment, thus preventing the intended results of being able to compete with the private sector.
+Further, pay-for-performance systems are only as good as the appraisal systems they use.
 Since performance is the determining factor in pay-band movement, if there is no confidence in the appraisal system, there will be no confidence in the pay system.